fleetdm/fleet/handbook/product-design/README.md

 - Engage engineering to gain insight into technical costs and feasibility.

 - If the story has a requester and the title and/or description change during drafting (scope change), notify the requester.
-The customer DRI should confirm that the updated scope still meets the requesters need.
+The customer DRI should confirm that the updated scope still meets the requester's needs.

 >**Questions, missing information, and notes:** Take a screenshot of the area in Figma and add a comment in the story's GitHub issue.
 Figma does have a commenting system, but it is not easy to search for outstanding concerns and is therefore not preferred.
 Also, commenting in Figma, sends all contributors email notifications.
 >